Qualified Income Trusts (“Miller” Trusts)

 The trust must be signed by two people: the “trustee” and the “grantor.”
 The grantor is the Medicaid applicant whose monthly income is to be paid into the trust.
 The trustee is responsible for paying the grantor’s nursing home obligation by writing checks from the trust bank account to the nursing home.
 The trustee must make sure the grantor’s income is placed into the trust bank account every month and then paid out to the nursing home and for other qualified expenses.

 If the Medicaid applicant is not mentally competent to sign the trust, his attorney-in-fact under a valid durable power of attorney (POA) can sign the trust for him.
-If the Medicaid applicant is incompetent to sign the trust and there is no POA, it will be necessary to have a conservator appointed by the probate or chancery court and authorized to sign for the incompetent grantor.
+If the Medicaid applicant is incompetent to sign the trust and there is no POA, it may be necessary to have a conservator appointed by the probate or chancery court and authorized to sign for the incompetent grantor.
 The trustee can also be the attorney-in-fact or the conservator.

 How the QIT Works in Tennessee